buildpacks/spec/buildpack.md

 *Key: `sbom-formats = [ "<string>" ]`*
  - MUST be supported SBOM media types as described in [Software-Bill-of-Materials](#software-bill-of-materials).

-#### Stacks
+#### Targets

-A buildpack descriptor may specify `stacks`.
+A buildpack descriptor MAY specify `targets`.

-Each stack in `stacks` either:
+Each target in `targets`:
-- MUST identify a compatible stack:
+- MUST identify a compatible runtime environment:
-   - `id` MUST be set to a [valid stack ID](https://github.com/buildpacks/spec/blob/main/platform.md#stack-id).
-   - `mixins` MAY contain one or more mixin names.
-- Or MUST indicate compatibility with any stack:
-   - `id` MUST be set to the special value `"*"`.
-   - `mixins` MUST be empty.
+   - `os` and `architecture` are required and MUST be valid identifiers as defined in the [OCI Image Specification](https://github.com/opencontainers/image-spec/blob/main/config.md)
+   - `variant` is optional and MUST be a valid identifier as defined in the [OCI Image Specification](https://github.com/opencontainers/image-spec/blob/main/config.md)
+   - `distro-name` and `distro-version` are optional and MUST be the OS distribution name and OS distribution version
+     - For Linux-based images, each field should be the values specified in `/etc/os-release` (`$ID` and `$VERSION_ID`), as the `os.version` field in an image config may contain combined distribution and version information
+     - For Windows-based images, distribution should be empty; version should be the value of `os.version` in the image config (e.g., `10.0.14393.1066`)

+If the `targets` list is empty, tools reading `buildpack.toml` will assume:
+  - `os = "linux"` and `arch = "x86_64"` if `./bin/build` is present
+  - `os = "windows"` and `arch = "x86_64"` if `./bin/build.bat` or `./bin/build.exe` are present

 #### Order